You’re not alone

 We live in a stressful world now more than ever.
 Studies show that the prolonged pandemic has negative effects on our mental health.

 According to the survey conducted by the University of North Carolina at Chapel Hill and Harvard Medical School, 55% of people feel more stressed in May than they did before the COVID-19 started.
-The latest report from the American Psychological Association also states that more Americans are feeling frustrated, angry, and scared than they were three months ago.
+The latest report from the American Psychological Association in October also states that about 1 in 5 adults say their mental health is worse than it was a year ago.

 We all know we are in this together, but that doesn’t solve our problems.
-With many scientists expecting this to last for more than a year, now is the good time to take a moment and rethink how we should deal with stress so that we can stay calm, even in challenging times.
+With many scientists expecting this to last a while, now is the good time to take a moment and rethink how we should deal with stress so that we can stay calm, even in challenging times.

 How can we manage our stress?